jolapodolszanska/CapTrAD/README.md

-This work is part of paper **CapTrAD: A Hybrid Model for Alzheimer’s Disease Classification** as post publication in
+This work is part of paper **CapTrAD: A Hybrid Model for Alzheimer’s Disease Classification** as post publication in **Lecture Notes in Artificial Intelligence**

 ## Abstract